-- Students who miss in excess of five percent (5%) of scheduled hours per semester will automatically be placed on attendance probation. - Students who miss in excess of nine percent (9%) ofscheduled hours will be withdrawn. - Attendance is prorated for students entering during the semester or who are on a non-traditional schedule.
-See the program director if this applies.
+- Students who miss in excess of five percent (5%) of scheduled hours per semester will automatically be placed on attendance probation. - Students who miss in excess of nine percent (9%) of scheduled hours will be withdrawn. - Attendance is prorated for students entering after the first day of the semester.
+See the PN program director, if applicable.